volodya-renderberg/shape_keys_to_rig/README.md

 - Mirror Shape keys.
 - Selected vertices to Basis state tool.

-## Сreating Shape keys with ready-made drivers:
+## Сreating Shape keys with ready-made drivers.

 The Shape key creation panel is in the left side of 3D viewport toolbar ("T" panel).

 ![image](https://user-images.githubusercontent.com/22092835/58975072-bb7b2a00-87cc-11e9-86eb-336791d23f20.png) <br/>

 A Shape key is created with a driver that counts the distance between the heads of two bones.
 For this it is convenient to create auxiliary bones.
 #### Сreating auxiliary bones:
 - This purpose is served by two buttons in the section "Make Auxiliary Bones".<br/>